 How to improve memory during perimenopause and menopause

 Here are a few lifestyle changes you can make to enhance your memory during these trying times.

 Exercise your brain.
 Research suggests that aerobic exercise produces new nerve cells in the brain.
 This in turn can help with memory and thinking.
 Participate in 30 minutes of physical exercise at least five days a week.

 Practice good sleep routines.
 Although sleep problems are often part of perimenopause and menopause, you can establish a bedtime routine that can help you get more restful sleep.
 Remove all distractions from your bedroom (and that includes electronic devices), go to bed and get up at the same time every day, avoid caffeine and alcohol close to bedtime, engage in some relaxing behavior (e.g., soothing music, deep breathing, meditation, hot bath), and be sure the temperature and bed clothes are comfortable.

 Feed your brain.
 Foods rich in omega-3 fatty acids, such as cold water fatty fish (e.g., tuna, sardines, herring, salmon), walnuts, kiwi, and flaxseeds can help with memory and learning.
+If you're not a big fan of fish, a supplement is a great option.
 Also include lots of foods with folic acid, such as leafy greens and orange juice, which is necessary for optimal brain function.

 Try phosphatidylcholine.
 This compound provides choline, a member of the B-complex family.
 Research suggests higher blood levels of this nutrient can improve cognitive flexibility.
 Thus far it appears phosphatidylcholine supports the production of neurotransmitters that promote cognition, reduce brain inflammation, and helps brain membranes.
 You can get phosphatidylcholine as a supplement or from foods such as raw organic dairy products, wheat germ, cruciferous vegetables, egg yolks, and soybeans.